Software Analyst Salary

 Pay Difference by Location

-Baltimore offers some of the highest pay in the country for Software Analysts, 50 percent above the national average.
-Software Analysts will also find cushy salaries in Houston (+40 percent), San Francisco (+30 percent), Atlanta (+24 percent), and San Diego (+23 percent).
-The smallest paychecks in the market, 15 percent south of the national average, can be found in Kansas City.
-A couple other locations with smaller-than-average paychecks include Charlotte (9 percent lower) and Orlando (8 percent lower).
+Home to some of the best pay for Software Analysts, Baltimore offers exceptional salaries, 50 percent above the national average.
+Software Analysts will also find cushy salaries in Houston (+48 percent), San Francisco (+31 percent), Atlanta (+25 percent), and San Diego (+24 percent).
+Falling short of the national average by 14 percent, the area with the worst salaries is Kansas City.
+Workers in Charlotte and Orlando earn salaries that trail the national average for those in this profession (11 percent less and 6 percent less, respectively).

 Software Analyst Reviews